Index Fund Definition: Meaning in Trading and Investing

 Index Fund Definition: What It Means in Trading and Investing

-Index Fund is a pooled investment vehicle designed to track the performance of a market index (such as a broad sharemarket benchmark) by holding the same securities, or a representative sample, in similar weights.
-In plain terms, it’s a way to buy “the market” rather than trying to pick individual winners.
-You’ll also hear an Index Fund described as a passive fund or index-tracking fund because it aims to mirror an index, not outsmart it.
+An Index Fund is a pooled investment vehicle designed to track the performance of a market index—for example, a broad sharemarket benchmark or a sector basket—by holding the same (or closely similar) securities and weights.
+In plain terms, it’s a “buy the market” approach: rather than trying to pick winners, an index-tracking fund aims to deliver the index’s return, minus costs.

 Disclaimer: This content is for educational purposes only.